Please reach us at if you cannot find an answer to your question.

 Lake Trout (also known as mackinaw), rainbow trout, brown trout, kokanee salmon.

 Yes.
-All guided fishing trip participants must have a valid Colorado fishing license.
-If you don't have one, we sell them in our store.
+All guided fishing trip participants (16 and older) must have a valid Colorado fishing license.
+If you don't have one, we sell them in our store or you may purchase one online from Colorado Parks and Wildlife.

 No. You can if you want to, but your guide provides all fishing equipment, rods, bait and tackle.